 The BSA’s brand new version of Youth Protection Training rolled out March 1, 2018.
 This new program, known as YPT-2, is mandatory for all registered BSA volunteers and employees.
 Because of the changes to this training, even those who have completed YPT in the past two years must still complete this new version.
-All must complete their training by October 1, 2018, so get started now!
+All leaders, staff, and adults accompanying units for more than 72 hours total must complete their training before participating in any Scouting activities.

 “In Scouting, our first obligation is to provide a safe environment where we can foster character and leadership in the youth of our nation.”
 However, since risk is often part of our Scouting adventure, our first obligation is to provide a safe environment.
-That is what the National Council included in a news release yesterday.
+That is what the National Council included in a 2018 news release.

 No parent lets their child join Scouting expecting anything less than a safe program, one where Scouts are free from abuse.
 “We are heartbroken and outraged that there have been times when Scouts were abused, and we sincerely apologize to victims and their families,” BSA said in its release.
 For that reason and for the safety of all youth, BSA pledged: “We are committed to sustained vigilance and continuous efforts to improve and enhance our youth protection program,” and in cooperation with “our volunteers, partners and professionals, we will make Scouting a safe place for youth and families.”